Skip to content

 -STATEMENT MATCH (a:person) RETURN a.fName LIMIT 4

--CHECK_ORDER # order matters with hashes
+-CHECK_ORDER # order of output tuples matters with hashes

 ---- hash